 “Queen of the Missions”

-Old Mission Santa Barbara was the tenth Californian mission formed by Spanish Franciscans, and is truly a beautiful cathedral located on twenty acres of a prime spot of Santa Barbara.
+Located on twenty acres of prime land in Santa Barbara, Old Mission Santa Barbara was the tenth Californian mission built by Spanish Franciscans, and is truly a beautiful cathedral.
 What a glorious structure!
-It was the grandest California Mission built, thus earning its nickname, “Queen of the Missions”.
+It is the grandest California Mission built, thus earning its nickname, “Queen of the Missions”.

-The Neoclassic facade was inspired by a mission archives copy of the Spanish edition of The Six Books of Architecture by Marcus Vitruvius Pollio; a Roman architect of 1st century B.C.
+The Neoclassic facade was inspired by a mission archives copy of the Spanish edition of The Six Books of Architecture by Marcus Vitruvius Pollio, a Roman architect in 1st century B.C.
 The facade has twin towers with six bells.
-The lovely, Moorish-inspired fountain was sculpted by mason and carpenter José Antonio Ramírez in 1808.
+Its lovely, Moorish-inspired fountain was sculpted by mason and carpenter José Antonio Ramírez in 1808.
 Father Junipero Serra is honored with a prominent statue, as the founder of Mission Santa Barbara.

 The mission buildings are laid out in the traditional quadrangle, with beautiful rose and flower gardens.
-Newer buildings were constructed to meet the needs of the various schools/college/seminary that were here.
+Newer buildings were constructed to meet the needs of the various schools/college/seminary that have since been here.

-The graveyard is the final resting place of 5000 former members; Chumash Indians and settlers.
+The graveyard is the final resting place for 5,000 former members; Chumash Indians and settlers.
 The richer Santa Barbara family crypts line the outside of the grassy tree area.

 Though dedicated on a spring day in 1782 by Father Junipero Serra, the actual Mission Santa Barbara wasn’t built until 1786 because of the jealous Spanish Governor De Neve, who thought that the Franciscans gained too much power with each new mission built.
 De Neve had their funds cut through his connections with the very important Viceroy of Mexico.
 Father Serra left Santa Barbara a frustrated man and retired to the city of Carmel.
-One month before Father Junipero Serra died in 1784, a newly appointed governor told him that the funds were authorized for the mission.
+One month before he died in 1784, the newly appointed governor told him that the funds had been authorized for the mission.

-Father Junipero Serra’s replacement, Father Lausen, went to Santa Barbara to start the Mission Santa Barbara, picking a location about one and a half miles northeast of the Presidio fort.
+Father Serra’s successor, Father Lausen, went to Santa Barbara to start the mission there, picking a location about one and a half miles northeast of the Presidio fort.
 The ground was dedicated on the Feast of Santa Barbara on December 4th, 1786.
 Padre Antonio Paterna was put in charge, and the mission buildings were built on this hilly area called “Rocky Mound”.
 It was a prime spot with an inspiring view of the valley and channel.

-Padre Antonio Paterna immediately began his ministry among the Chumash Indians and confirmed the first believers among them.
-By the time the Mission Santa Barbara was completed in 1789, a well-constructed adobe with a red tile roof, the church congregation had grown by leaps and bounds and continued to do so as Padre Antonio Paterna was doing a great job feeding their spiritual development, and their relationship with God.
+Padre Paterna immediately began his ministry among the Chumash Indians and confirmed the first believers among them.
+By the time the Mission Santa Barbara, a well-constructed adobe with a red tile roof, was completed in 1789, the church congregation had grown by leaps and bounds and continued to do so, as Padre Paterna was doing a great job feeding their spiritual development, and their relationship with God.

-Mission Santa Barbara had cattle, sheep, goats, pigs, mules and horses in great numbers as well.
+Native Americans also learned many skills and ways to make a living.
+The Friars taught them the skills of growing food and from 1787 through 1834 they harvested 223,285 bushels of wheat, barley, corn, beans, peas, lentils, garbanzos, and broad beans.
+The Mission also had two vineyards, many kinds of fruit trees, as well as cattle, sheep, goats, pigs, mules and horses in great numbers.
 “In 1809, there were 5,200 head of cattle, and in 1803, 11,221 head of sheep.
 The Indians made adobes, tiles, shoes, and woolen garments, learned the trades of carpenter and mason, and became herdsmen and farmers.”

 The Chumash also learned European music and performed during the services.
 “Church services were accompanied by an Indian choir and instrumental ensemble of violins, cellos, woodwinds, and brasses rather than an organ.”